-- Although the Business Math workshop is not required, it is highly recommended for students registered for this course.
-The workshop is scheduled to be held on August 24 & 25 (both nights), 5:30-8:30pm, 114 Mervis Hall. - Prerequisite for certain BECN economics elective courses - Prerequisite for core required course BSPP 2409 Strategic Management - Prerequisite for BIND 2035 Application Of Game Theory In Managing Decision Making
+- Although the Business Math workshop is not required, it is highly recommended for students registered for this course. - Full-time Math Workshop will be held during orientation - Part-time Math Workshop: Saturday, August 20.
+9am-4pm, Room 104 Mervis - Prerequisite for certain BECN economics elective courses - Prerequisite for core required course BSPP 2409 Strategic Management - Class Sections 13850 and 13851 are restricted to first year, full-time students - Class Section 13864 and 20904 are restricted to part-time students